 Also, it is critical all the decision-makers in your farming operation participate in this process.
 Good communication at this point among the business partners cannot be underrated!

 Contacting Our Office

 Call your local NRCS field office to discuss your resource needs and work with staff to develop a conservation plan.
 Your conservation planner will visit your farm and identify resource concerns, discuss your goals, inventory resources, and evaluate alternatives.
 Your goals and objectives, with a list of recommended conservation practices for your farm, will be included in your conservation plan.

 Applications will be ranked according to local resource concerns and the amount of conservation benefits the work will provide.
 Applications demonstrating the highest environmental benefit will be awarded contracts until NH EQIP funds have been exhausted.

-While NRCS accepts applications on a continuous basis, the following are NH’s selected 2015 application batching dates:
+While NRCS accepts applications on a continuous basis, the following were/are NH’s selected 2015 application batching dates:

 April 17, 2015

 June 19, 2015